Realm-Bot/docs/issues/faq#3.md

 order: 89
 ---

-# How can i set channels for logging all the Realmbot bans,kicks,warn etc.
+# How can I set channels for logging all the Realmbot bans, kicks, warn, etc.

 ---

-To set a channel to log Realmbot bans,kicks etc
+To set a channel to log Realmbot bans, kicks etc

 ↪ First go to our [dashboard](https://realmbot.dev/) and login with your discord account